driesnuttin25/HTTP-client-project/README.md

 # UnoReverse - TCP Server and HTTP Client
 UnoReverse is a program consisting of a TCP server and an HTTP client that listens on port 22 for new connections and detects the IP address of the attacker (i.e. bot-net).
 It logs the login attempt in a log file along with the received data, network statistics, and the geo-location using IP Geolocation API.
 For the latter, the program uses an HTTP client to communicate with the API and store the data returned in the log.
-Furthermore, the server will perform a reverse attack by sending back a large amount of data.
+Furthermore, the server will perform a reverse attack by sending back a large amount of data to try and overload the application on the client.
+This is done as an attempt to Ddos the client since they have no  right looking on your port 22.

 ## Checklist
 - [x] TCP server listens on port 22.